-There’s an old piece of Prussian military wisdom that’s always guided me – “no plan survives first contact with the enemy” put another way, plans don’t always work out as planned.
+There’s an old piece of Prussian military wisdom that’s always guided me – “no plan survives first contact with the enemy” put another way, plans don’t always work out as, well, planned.
 As marketers, sometimes we get hung up on the planning.
 So much so we spend less time doing.
-I’m a firm believer in progress over perfect.
+I’m a firm believer in progress over perfection.
 Let your plan get contact with the enemy so you can see what’s working and what’s not – refine and adjust.
 This mantra of failing up so we can improve quickly is a pillar of ours here at Lake One.
 But when the rubber hits the road, what are some reasons you might be failing to hit your marketing goals laid out in your plan?
 Here are a few of the common causes we see often.

 Marketing and sales goals were unclear

 No matter how large or efficient your organization, goals need to be crystal clear so everyone marches the same direction.
 Setting sales and marketing objectives that are abstract or open to interpretation leaves your organization at risk of running in too many directions.
 I remember as a young marketer working in a startup.
 The organization had a company-wide goal to develop an “enviable reputation.”
 But what that meant and how we supported that goal varied greatly across the organization.
 For me in marketing, it was about elevating our brand and thought leadership to a global stage.
 In product and development – it was about having a stable platform.
 At the end of the quarter, both things happened but did we really, measurably achieve the company’s goal?
 I still don’t know.

 Takeaway: make sure that your goals are clear and measurable.
 Everyone should know exactly what output is desired in terms of timing and the deliverable.
 Consider the SMART Goal Framework.
 Check out our free SMART Goal Template to get started.